6170-fa14/6.170-guides/Install.md

 Preliminaries
 =============

 Some sort of text editor or IDE will be essential for editing code in 6.170.
 There are the classic UNIX text editors Emacs and Vi, available for nearly all platforms.
 Certainly getting experience with these editors helps build street cred among developers!
-Tools with shorter learning curves (but probably also supporting less efficient use by experts) include [Sublime Text](http://www.sublimetext.com/).
+Tools with shorter learning curves include, for Mac OS X, [BBEdit](http://www.barebones.com/products/bbedit/), [Sublime Text](http://www.sublimetext.com/), and [TextMate](http://macromates.com/) (the last of which includes bundles for JavaScript, jQuery, etc., that provide templates for common idioms and give API documentation for highlighted elements); and for Windows, **something**.
 On non-UNIX platforms, a variety of tools can be helpful, like the fancy text-console program [iTerm](http://iterm.sourceforge.net/) for Mac OS X.

 JavaScript debugging